faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red; margin-left:-30px;">[Doctrine:8a] 2a.
 2 Nephi 2 is a mind-expanding sermon on the relationship between the Fall and Christ’s Atonement. </span>

-2 Nephi 2 follows very closely {{ link(text="the anti-Pelagian arc of thought among Protestants of his time", path="/bom-and-twelve-points-of-pelagianism-in-early-1800s/") }} and echoed a common, {{ link(text="positive view of the Fall of Adam and Eve", path="/pre-1830-felix-cupa-fortunate-fall/") }}.
+2 Nephi 2 follows very closely [the anti-Pelagian arc of thought among Protestants of his time](/bom-and-twelve-points-of-pelagianism-in-early-1800s/) and echoed a common, [positive view of the Fall of Adam and Eve](/pre-1830-felix-cupa-fortunate-fall/).

 Less than three decades from the publication of the Book of Mormon, Darwin would publish The Origin of Species.
 The theory of evolution and common descent both imply that humans came to be through evolutionary processes.
 The Book of Mormon deals with the Fall in very literal terms and even suggests that had Adam and Eve remained in the Garden of Eden that they would have had no children and remained in a state of innocence.
-These two ideas {{ link(text="are at some odds", path="/questions-to-ask/#adam-and-eve") }}.
+These two ideas [are at some odds](/questions-to-ask/#adam-and-eve).

 > <span style="color:red; margin-left:-30px;">[Doctrine:8b] While the rest of the Christian world believes that the Fall was a step backward in man’s progress, Lehi taught us the truth—that the Fall coupled with the Atonement is a giant step forward.</span>

-As discussed above, the concept of felix culpa was widely taught and expressed by {{ link(text="many Christian thinkers", path="/pre-1830-felix-cupa-fortunate-fall/") }} preceding the creation of the Book of Mormon
+As discussed above, the concept of felix culpa was widely taught and expressed by [many Christian thinkers](/pre-1830-felix-cupa-fortunate-fall/) preceding the creation of the Book of Mormon

 > <span style="color:red; margin-left:-30px;">[Doctrine:9] b.
 2 Nephi 9:7 introduces for the first time the phrase "an infinite atonement," revealing the expansiveness, scope, and depth of Christ’s saving power.</span>